Assistive technology is transforming our society. Thanks to incredible advances, more people are able to participate more fully in their daily lives.

 Occupational therapy professionals: Your AT experts

-As you can tell from this article there is a lot that goes into identifying the right assistive tech for you, getting funded, and then actually adopting it into your daily life.
+As you can tell from this article, there is a lot that goes into identifying the right assistive tech for you, getting funded, and then actually adopting it in your daily life.
 Occupational therapists are experts at leveraging assistive technology to help you participate in daily life to the fullest.

 Here is a directory of OTs around the world who specialize specifically in assistive tech: